A Lesson to Learn: Switchback Energy Acquisition Corporation (SBE)

 SBE’s Market Performance

-SBE stocks went down by -4.29% for the week, with a monthly jump of 41.54% and a quarterly performance of 46.03%.
-The volatility ratio for the week stands at 8.31% while the volatility levels for the past 30 days are set at 8.26% for Switchback Energy Acquisition Corporation.
-The simple moving average for the period of the last 20 days is 9.65% for SBE stocks with a simple moving average of 42.54% for the last 200 days.
+SBE stocks went up by 3.74% for the week, with a monthly jump of 39.05% and a quarterly performance of 43.06%.
+The volatility ratio for the week stands at 7.52% while the volatility levels for the past 30 days are set at 8.93% for Switchback Energy Acquisition Corporation.
+The simple moving average for the period of the last 20 days is 2.33% for SBE stocks with a simple moving average of 38.66% for the last 200 days.

-During the last 5 trading sessions, SBE fell by -4.29%, which changed the moving average for the period of 200-days by +50.97% in comparison to the 20-day moving average, which settled at $13.64.
-In addition, Switchback Energy Acquisition Corporation saw 50.20% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SBE rose by +3.74%, which changed the moving average for the period of 200-days by +47.90% in comparison to the 20-day moving average, which settled at $14.29.
+In addition, Switchback Energy Acquisition Corporation saw 47.14% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading